makrai/notes/mohamed2205-self-sup-speech.md

 * Self-supervised representation learning (SSL) has success in NLP and vision
 * Speech representation learning is experiencing similar progress in
   * three main categories: generative, contrastive, and predictive methods
-  * Other approaches rely on multi-modal data for pre-training, mixing text or visual data streams with speech.
-Although self-supervised speech
+  * Other approaches rely on multi-modal data for pre-training, mixing text or visual data streams with speech
 * closely related
-  * acoustic word embedding and learning with zero lexical resources, both of which have seen active research for many years.
-This review presents approaches for self-supervised speech representation learning and their
+  * acoustic word embedding and learning with zero lexical resources,
+    * both have seen active research for many years
+    * we review approaches for self-supervised speech representation learning
 * many current methods focus on automatic speech recognition as a downstream
 * recent efforts on benchmarking learned representations to extend the applic